OpenZeppelin/openzeppelin-contracts/README.md

 npm install openzeppelin-solidity
 ```

-OpenZeppelin features a stable API, which means your contracts won't break unexpectedly when upgrading to newer versions.
-You can read more about our stability guarantees [here](https://forum.zeppelin.solutions/t/api-stability/138).
+OpenZeppelin features a stable API, which means your contracts won't break unexpectedly when upgrading to a newer minor version.
+You can read ṫhe details in our [API Stability](https://forum.zeppelin.solutions/t/api-stability/138) document.

 ## Usage